johnstaveley/SecurityEssentials/README.md

 	+ Removes server information disclosure headers from responses
 * Missing Function Level Access Control: Sensitive functions decorated with Authorize and Role attributes.
 Unit tests to ensure admin functions require the admin role
 * CSRF: Ensures anti-forgery token is used on all Post/Put/Ajax operations by checking through use of a base controller
+    + Unit tests to ensure all state changing mvc or web api methods validate an anti forgery token
 * Using components with known vulnerabilities: .Net framework is the latest version and all NuGet packages kept updated
 * Unvalidated redirects and forwards: Covered by RedirectToLocal in MVC4